 Let us assume the following simultaneous equation model:

-We can see here that the X and error term μ are related to each other.
+Finally, we can see here that the X and error term μ are related to each other.
 This is because the error term appears on the right side of the equation where X is the dependent variable.
-This means that the covariance of X and μ is not zero.
-This violates one of the assumptions of OLS because E(μX)≠0.
+This means that the covariance of X and μ is not zero which violates one of the assumptions of OLS because E(μX)≠0.

 It can be proved that the covariance of X and μ is not zero in this case.
 If we estimate the first equation using OLS, the coefficients will be biased.
-The coefficient B2 will be overestimated and the constant B1 will be underestimated.
+If B2 lies somewhere between 0 and 1, the coefficient B2 will be overestimated and the constant B1 will be underestimated.

 Hence, if we use OLS to estimate an equation or relationship that belongs to a system of equations, the estimates are biased.
 This is known as the simultaneous equation bias.
 To estimate such models, we need to employ other techniques like Indirect Least Squares (ILS), Two-Stage Least Squares (2SLS), Three-Stage Least Squares (3SLS) or Maximum Likelihood techniques (LIML and FIML).